 Elimination of percentage depletion would cause an economic ripple effect because of the change in incentives for the many small, independent oil and natural gas producers, and their royalty owners.

 The percentage depletion provision has been a part of the U.S. tax code since February 11, 1926, when the Senate Committee on Finance passed it into law after extensive debate.
 Since 1954, all minerals produced or mined in the U.S. have been able to use percentage depletion.

 However, it has recently become under attack again.
 President-elect Biden is planning to "get rid of subsidies for fossil fuels" which would include the elimination of the percentage depletion allowance for oil and natural gas producers.
 We at NSWA are continually meeting with legislative representatives to protect percentage depletion for our members.

 Why is Percentage Depletion Important?

 This provision supports the development of U.S. oil and natural gas, along with other mineral resources, that would otherwise be uneconomic to produce.
 This provision also enables independent producers (businesses with an average of 11 employees) to keep revenues that are vital to the future of their businesses and the operation of their oil and natural gas wells.
 It is because of percentage depletion that these operators can retain their earnings and many are reinvesting 100% of their cash flow back into American energy development.
 Royalty owners also rely on this tax provision.

 Loss of percentage depletion would place marginal well production in jeopardy.
-Stripper Wells, that rely on percentage depletion, make up a significant portion of America's oil and natural gas production.
-These wells may produce less than 15 barrels of oil a day, but they account for nearly 19% of U.S. oil production.
-These wells also produce less than 90 thousand cubic feet a day, yet account for 12 % of U.S. natural gas.
-(Energy Tax Facts)
+Stripper wells, which rely on percentage depletion, make up a significant portion of America’s oil and natural gas production.
+These wells, which generally produce less than 15 barrels of oil a day, account for nearly 7.4% of U.S. oil production.
+These wells also produce less than 90 thousand cubic feet a day, yet account for 8.2% of U.S. natural gas production.
+(Energy and Industrial Advisory Partners)

 How is it Calculated?